 For all the thrill seekers looking to test their abilities on the track, check out Kartplex at the Area 27 Motorsports Complex.
 Challenge your friends and family to a race around the 1.21 km track, open to all ages eight and above, by reservation only.

-To guide you on an unforgettable tasting experience, we’re happy to recommend several professional Osoyoos wine tours, safely taking you through the region’s sage flats and rolling vineyard vistas of the best wineries in Osoyoos.
+If you’re looking for exciting things to do in Osoyoos as a couple or a group, we’re happy to recommend several professional Osoyoos wine tours.
+These tours offer an unforgettable wine-tasting experience, taking you safely through the region’s stunning sage flats and rolling vineyard vistas, while introducing you to some of the best wineries in Osoyoos.

-Feel the calming, cool waters of Osoyoos Lake wash over you as you dive into Canada’s warmest freshwater lake.
+One of the best things to do in Osoyoos on a warm summer day is to enjoy the sunshine on Osoyoos Lake.
+Feel the calming, cool waters wash over you as you dive into Canada’s warmest freshwater lake.
 On those arid summer days synonymous with the region, Osoyoos Lake becomes a gathering place for locals and travellers alike.

 Discover the scenic focal point of the Osoyoos summer lifestyle for yourself and explore the many family activities offered by local businesses, from boat rentals to watersport experiences and the local Okanagan Wibit.
 Or, take a relaxing afternoon escape to the Osoyoos Lake beach, just steps away from the resort.

 There’s certainly no shortage of fine dining in Osoyoos, a town acclaimed for its bountiful produce, local cheese, cured meats and diverse cultural influences that appear on menus across the South Okanagan.
 With several restaurants in Osoyoos to pick from, including our very own 15 Park Bistro, you’re sure to find a memorable summer dish to enjoy on an outdoor patio.